 The City shall establish a relationship with the Fair Housing Council of Central California (FHCCC) and coordinate with FHCCC in working with rental housing owners and tenants to ensure understanding and compliance with fair housing laws.
-The City shall partner with FHCCC to pursue funding to conduct fair housing testing for discriminatory practices in private rental housing.
+The City shall partner with FHCCC to pursue funding (e.g., CDBG, General Fund) to conduct fair housing testing for discriminatory practices in private rental housing.
 [Source: New Program]